 Complaints can be formal or informal.

 ECU is committed to ensuring matters of dispute between students and the University are resolved fairly and promptly.
-The Office of Governance Services will provide information, for both students and staff, on what students can do if they have a concern or complaint about our services or administrative practices, including the steps that can be taken to resolve the concern or complaint.
+Strategic and Governance Services Centre will provide information, for both students and staff, on what students can do if they have a concern or complaint about our services or administrative practices, including the steps that can be taken to resolve the concern or complaint.

 Staff are encouraged to resolve concerns related to a work matter or the working environment at the local level.
 If this is not possible or desirable staff may contact Human Resource Services Centre for assistance.